 - The graduation rates for African-American males are 59% and 16% for high school and college, respectively, indicating a need for a holistic educational model that meets their needs;

 - Parents, donors, and community members have consistently and unanimously asked us to expand the scope of our efforts; and

 - Most elementary schools in the region break at 5th grade, thereby creating another logical point of admission to our school.

 What do the 6th and 7th grades look like?
 They are designed to:

 - Tap into the unique way that adolescent boys learn.
 Engaging in a comprehensive, intentional course of study that spirals into our Upper School curriculum, students in our 6th and 7th grade experience a curriculum that prepares them for the academic rigors they will face in later grades, features hands-on, STEM-oriented learning in a dedicated 'maker space', and a focuses on character formation.

-How will the expansion effect the school as a whole?
+How does the expansion effect the school as a whole?
 The campaign is strengthening our school by: